IPGP/rinexmod/README.md

 * `crzmeta.py` will extract rinex file's header information and prompt the result.
 This permits to access quickly the header informations without uncompressing manually the file.
 It's a teqc-free equivalent of teqc +meta.

+## Requirements

+The tool is in Python 3, you must have it installed on your machine.

+You need Python Hatanaka library from Martin Valgur (https://github.com/valgur/hatanaka):

+ `pip install hatanaka`

+You need pycountry to associate country names with their ISO abbreviations (but it is facultative):

+`pip install pycountry`

+You need matplotlib for plotting samples intervals with crzmeta:

+`pip install matplotlib`

-## Frontend functions synopsis
+## Frontend functions in command lines interfaces

 ### rinexmod.py

+This is the main frontend function.
+It takes a list of RINEX Hanakata compressed files (.d.Z or .d.gz or .rnx.gz), loop the RINEX files list to modifiy the file's header.
+It then write them back to Hanakata compressed format in an output folder.
+It permits also to rename the files changing the four first characters of the file name with another site code.
+It can write those files with the long name naming convention with the --longname option.

-Two ways of passing parameters to modifiy headers are possible:
+Two ways of passing parameters to modifiy headers are possible: `sitelog` and `modification_kw`.

-* --modification_kw : you pass as argument the field(s) that you want to modifiy and its value.
-                      Acceptable_keywords are : station, receiver_serial, receiver_type, receiver_fw,
-                      antenna_serial, antenna_type, antenna_X_pos, antenna_Y_pos, antenna_Z_pos,
-                      antenna_X_delta, antenna_Y_delta, antenna_Z_delta,
-                      operator, agency, observables.

-* --sitelog  : you pass sitelogs file.
+* `--sitelog`  : you pass sitelogs file.
 The argument must be a sitelog path or the path of a folder containing sitelogs.
 You then have to pass a list of files and the script will assign sitelogs to correspondig files, based on the file's name.
                The script will take the start and end time of each proceeded file